 What Were Some Symbols of Artemis?

-All gods within the Greek pantheon had symbols associated to them.
+All Greek gods and goddesses had symbols associated with them.
 Much of these are related to a specific myth, though some may be following broader identifying trends in ancient history.

 Bow and Arrow